BerkeleyAutomation/dvrk-vismpc/README.md

 script runs continuously in the background and checks for any new images in the target directory.

+3. In another tab, *activate the Python 3 virtualenv above*, and run `python ZividCapture.py`.
+This script runs continuously and will activate with a keyboard command.

-3. Check the configuration file in `config.py` which will contain a bunch of settings we can adjust. *In particular, adjust which calibration data we should be using*.
+4. Check the configuration file in `config.py` which will contain a bunch of settings we can adjust. *In particular, adjust which calibration data we should be using*.
 They are in the form of text files.

-4. Finally, *in that same Python3 virtualenv*, run `python run.py` for experiments, using the system Python.
+5. Finally, *in that same Python3 virtualenv*, run `python run.py` for experiments, using the system Python.
 This requires some keyboard strokes. *The code runs one episode* and then terminates.
 Repeat for more episodes.

-**TODO: WILL THE CAMERA LOGIC WORK?**

 ## Tips

 - To test the camera code, just run `python ZividCapture.py` and adjust the main method.
 Must be in the Python3 virtualenv.
+The run script will do some similar image processing, but it should not be an issue if it's in Python2, I don't think image processing code changed that much.

 - For quick testing of the da vinci with resorting to the machinery of the experimental pipeline, use `python dvrkClothSim.py` (for generic motion) or